jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 FastArduino I2C driver API
 --------------------------

-The generic support for I2C device driver in FastArduino looks quite simple, it is entirely embedded in 1 class, `i2c::I2CDevice`; this is a template class which all actual I2C device drivers shall derive from.
+The generic support for I2C device driver in FastArduino looks quite simple, it is entirely embedded in one class, `i2c::I2CDevice`; this is a template class which all actual I2C device drivers shall derive from.

 This template class has only one `MANAGER` parameter, which must be kept as is in all subclasses; this represents